iCodeSometime/asynchronize/readme.md

 ### So, how does it work?
 When you `include Asynchronize` it creates an `asynchronize` method on your class.
 The first time you call this method with any arguments, it creates a new module with the methods you define.
-It uses [Module#prepend]() to cause method calls on the original object to be sent to it instead, and uses super to call your original method.
+It uses `Module#prepend` to cause method calls on the original object to be sent to it instead, and uses super to call your original method inside it's own thread.

 This implementation allows you to call asynchronize at the top of the class and then define the methods below.
 Since it changes how you interact with those